Canada records a second case of a rare blood clot after AstraZeneca shoots | ExBulletin

 After a slow start, Canada’s vaccine campaign is gaining momentum.
 To date, 23.3% of Canada’s population has been vaccinated at least once, according to the COVID-19 Tracker Canada website.

-The country is facing a third wave of coronavirus, but recently the state has been forced to tighten regulations.
+The country faces one-third Coronavirus But the waves have recently forced the state to tighten restrictions.

 Ontario, which has the highest number of cases, announced on Friday that it would strengthen its blockade and extend it until May 19, closing the border between Quebec and Manitoba from Monday.